-Who cares about their Personal Brand?
-You might think it’s just one more thing to think about and you have enough going on already without adding that to my list.
+Who cares about their personal brand?
+You might think it’s just one more thing to consider and you’ve enough going on already without adding that to your list.
 But read on.

-Working on understanding Personal Brand is definitely one of the most common themes that Clearbird works on with clients.
+Working on understanding a personal brand is definitely one of the most common themes that Clearbird works on with clients in its coaching and leadership programmes.
 It is a strengths-focused exercise.
 I used to be surprised by how few people really know want their strengths are and what their brand might be.
 But no more.
-The vast majority of people that I work with know what they do, what their technical skills are but are unable to articulate their strengths clearly.
+The vast majority of people that I work with know what they do and what their technical skills are but they are unable to articulate their strengths clearly.

-If you are serious about having presence, creating impact and increasing visibility, understanding your Personal Brand is a core developmental point to focus on.
+If you’re serious about having presence, creating impact and increasing visibility, understanding your personal brand is a core developmental point to focus on.
 Do you know what your brand is?
-Do you know what you want it be?
-How might it be impacting your career progression and how you can use to impact your positioning in the organisation.
+Do you know what you want it to be?
+How might it be impacting your career progression and how can you use it to impact your positioning in the organisation?

-In all of the research and writing around women in business and gender diversity, the theme of confidence and women needing to put themselves forward to and raise their own profile comes up again and again.
-Understanding your Personal Brand is a one component of taking ownership of your career and actively navigating your career forward.
+In all of the research and writing around women in business and gender diversity, the theme of confidence and women needing to put themselves forward and raise their own profile comes up again and again.
+Understanding your personal brand is one component of taking ownership of your career and actively navigating your career forward.
 It’s about consciously putting the best version of yourself forward.

 What are you known for?
 What is your reputation? (in the positive sense of the word!)
 It’s not just about what you do but how you do it and how you engage with others.
 So often we focus on what we need to do better and areas for development but it’s so important to focus on our strengths and make sure that we are putting them to work for us.

-Step 1.
-How do I know what my brand is?
+How do I know what my personal brand is?